othercriteria/vibectl/tests/TESTING.md

    - Use full integration tests only when necessary

 3. **Run the Right Test Mode**:
-   - Use `make test-fast` during active development
+   - Use `make test-fast` during active development for immediate feedback
-   - Use `make test-parallel` for validating all changes quickly
+   - Use `make test` (parallel) for validating all changes quickly
-   - Use `make test` or `make test-coverage` before committing
+   - Use `make test-coverage` for detailed analysis and before committing

 4. **Maintain Coverage**:
    - Even when using optimized test modes during development, always run full coverage checks before committing